 Substance abuse has roots in mental, emotional or spiritual causality.
 People abuse drugs because they are hurting.
 Effective addiction treatment addresses the factors that led an individual to their drug of choice.

-As a father or mother, you want the best treatment for your son, and if he has a co-occurring disorder, that treatment should address his mental health illness as well as his addiction.
+As a father or mother, you want the best treatment for your child, and if they have a co-occurring disorder, that treatment should address their mental health illness as well as the addiction.
 Studies show that someone with a dual diagnosis who only receives treatment for his or her addiction is at higher risk of relapse than those who receive both mental health and addiction care.

 The best treatment facilities meet the needs of their clients, help them learn or relearn how to live a life of healthy, enjoyable sobriety, and teach them how to avoid relapse.
-When a man has dual diagnosis, the best chance for this kind of success involves an integrated approach.
+When someone has dual diagnosis, the best chance for this kind of success involves an integrated approach.

 In most cases of dual diagnosis, the mental health issues subside with comprehensive treatment during addiction rehab.
 If the medical team discovers a serious mental health issue during treatment, a psychiatrist should address it.

 Mental health and medical professionals on staff may need to set up treatment outside the facility if the mental health issue is severe.
 An additional treatment plan outside of the substance abuse treatment plan may be necessary.

 It would be the same scenario if a patient were found to have a medical condition – a heart problem, for instance – during rehab.
 The patient would be treated medically and likely have an additional treatment plan for their heart condition as a comorbidity.